 Duties in the event of Participant termination or suspension

-Upon termination, all the securities accounts and central securities accounts of the Participant, Clients, Issuers and Nominees must be transferred to other Participants as stipulated by the Clients, Issuers or Nominees in the Client mandate or as directed by the Controlling Body.
+Upon termination or suspension, all the securities accounts and central securities accounts of the Participant, Clients, Issuers and Nominees must be transferred to other Participants as stipulated by the Clients, Issuers or Nominees in the Client mandate or as directed by the Controlling Body.
 This obligation to transfer the securities shall be binding on any curator, judicial manager or liquidator.

 Participants shall remain liable for all past and current obligations specifically relating to the business of the CSD.